Skip to main content

 const params: SelectOptionsParams = {

-code: "user_id", // user_id field from database table as value
+code: "user_id", // The user_id field of the data table as value

-label: "user_name", // user_name field from database table as label
+label: "user_name", // The user_name field of the data table as label

 };